harrisonkwhite/zeta_framework/README.md

 # Zeta Framework

-This is a simple framework in C++ for developing 2D games using OpenGL.
+This is a simple framework in C++ for developing 2D games.

-You can find it being put to use in my game [Kaōzeth](https://github.com/harrisonkwhite/terraria_clone).
+You can find it being put to use in my game [Kaōzeth](https://github.com/harrisonkwhite/kaozeth).

 There is also a [template available](https://github.com/harrisonkwhite/zfw_game_template) for making a new game with this framework.